 There is some evidence that state regulations influence requirements that programs set for their cooperating teachers: All but one of the states with the highest proportion of programs requiring cooperating teachers to have strong mentorship skills had state regulations with this requirement.
-However, even in states with such requirements, only about 57 percent of programs explicitly require that cooperating teachers must be good mentors, indicating that many programs ignore this state regulation.
+However, even in states with such requirements, only about 58 percent of programs explicitly require that cooperating teachers must be good mentors, indicating that many programs ignore this state regulation.

-Beyond communicating expectations about the qualities cooperating teachers should have, teacher prep programs should play an active role in screening cooperating teachers to verify that they meet the program's criteria.5 Research has shown that participation of programs in the selection of cooperating teachers results in a better experience for student teachers.

-However, in most cases, programs likely accept almost any cooperating teacher suggested by a school district, without knowing much about that person.
-Only about eight percent of programs collect any meaningful information on each cooperating teachers' skills, including about one percent that screen cooperating teachers for both their mentorship and instructional skills.
-These percentages have not changed substantially since we last examined this area in 2014.
+Beyond communicating expectations about the qualities cooperating teachers should have, teacher prep programs should play an active role in screening cooperating teachers to verify that they meet the program's criteria.6 In most cases, programs likely accept almost any cooperating teacher suggested by a school district, without knowing much about that person.
+Only about 7 percent of programs collect any meaningful information on each cooperating teachers' skills, and only about 1 percent screen cooperating teachers for both their mentorship and instructional skills.7 These percentages have not changed substantially since we last examined this area in 2014.